 Q1.
 Is this tool legal to use?

-Yes, it is only meant for testing purposes please do not use it for any legal reasons.
+Yes, hack using qr codes are only meant for testing purposes please do not use it for any legal reasons.

 Q2.
 Can anyone use this tool?